Blackbeancreative/web_audit_tool_refactor/README.md

 ## Database
 To handle requests of different reports we are using MongoDB - we recommend using MongoDB Atlas as the traffic for this app will be fairly low.

+## Nginx
+For reverse proxying our audit tool, we forward it through Nginx that way our Node instance can safely run at port 3000.
+It is **best practice** to never have a node instance run on Port 80.

+The configuration for our Nginx instance can be found in `_server/nginx.conf` and is to be used inside of your `/etc/nginx/sites-available/default` file.